jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 #### 7.8.4 FlipImage

-Reflects an image in the vertical or horizontal axis.
+Reflects an image in the vertical or horizontal axis..

 *Parameters*: